prokod/gradle-crossbuild-scala/README.md

   If a user would like to run tests with different scala versions, he needs to change the relevant scala library version and neighbouring 3rd party scala dependencies in build.gradle

 ### <a name="publishing"></a>cross building with publishing
-1. Leveraging gradle maven-publish plugin for the actual publishing
+#### leveraging gradle maven-publish plugin
+1. Apply the plugin and add maven-publish plugin.
+For example:

     ```groovy
     apply plugin: 'com.github.prokod.gradle-crossbuild'